hypre-space/hypre/src/docs/usr-manual/solvers-ilu.rst

 * ``HYPRE_ILUDestroy`` Destroy the hypre_ILU solver object.

 .. note::
-   For more details about hypre-ILU options and parameters, including their default values, we refer the reader to hypre's reference manual or section :ref:`sec-ParCSR-Solvers`.
+   For more details about ILU options and parameters, including their default values, we refer the reader to hypre's reference manual or section :ref:`sec-ParCSR-Solvers`.

 .. _ilu-amg-smoother: